Recent Events

 Emma Soames Speaks

-Emma Soames, granddaughter of Winston Churchill, spokle at the World War II Museum on the book she had just published, Mary Churchill’s War, taken from her mother Mary’s wartime diaries.
+Emma Soames, granddaughter of Winston Churchill, spoke at the World War II Museum on the book she had just published, Mary Churchill’s War, taken from her mother Mary’s wartime diaries.
 Members of the Society had the opportunity to meet with Mrs. Soames, who was (not surprisingly) quite charming.

 Wine Wit and Wisdom